HallaSurvivor/Blog/_posts/2024-07-03-topological-topos-2-algebras.md

     of any such arrow has at most $|G|$ many elements, and there's only a set worth of topologies we can put on one of these domains.
 So up to isomorphism there's only a set worth of arrows, and we're good to go!

+[^8]:
+    Peter Scholze actually says a few words about why condensed sets are easier to work with than objects of $\mathcal{T}$ in a comment to his answer to [this MO question][6].
+I still don't _really_ see it, but that's probably because I haven't spent a lot of time (or any time) working with condensed sets.